salesforce/DialogStudio/README.md

 Given the vast number of datasets incorporated into DialogStudio, we utilized 'gpt-3.5-turbo' to assess 33 distinct datasets.
 The corresponding script used for this evaluation can be accessed through the [link](https://github.com/salesforce/DialogStudio/blob/main/code/openai_dialog_quality_evaluation.py).

 The results of our dialogue quality assessment are presented below.
-We intend to release evaluation scores for individual selected dialogues in the upcoming period.
+We intend to release evaluation scores for individually selected dialogues in the upcoming period.
 <p align="center">
     <br>
     <img src="figures/DialogStudio_Quality_Scores.png" width="700"/>